-- Junior DST-J Dyslexia Screener

 - GL assessment Dyslexia screener

-- Speech and Language link
+- Speech and Language Link assessments

-- Universally speaking checklist
+- Universally speaking checklist (EYFS)

 - SDQs

 - Emotional Literacy checklist

 - Sensory sensitivity checklist.

 It must also be noted that behaviour is no longer recognised within the Code of Practice as an area of need.
 However, we recognise that behaviour can be communication in response to an underlying need and therefore as a school we will clarify and identify this need and support the child accordingly.